SakibAlEmran/Real-Time-Chat-Application/README.md

 8. You can make request using browser to gel Html response(ejs view engine rendering) or Postman for json response.

 ## Credit:
 I have followed a youtube tutorial playlist by Sumit Saha to do this project.
-Some of the files are taken from https://github.com/learnwithsumit/chat-application .
+Some of the files(public(images, js, stylesheet), views) are taken from https://github.com/learnwithsumit/chat-application .

 ## Contact:
 Email: sakib.imran0909@gmail.com